 The most common signs of mosquito infestation is the buzzing sound the female mosquito makes in flight, followed by bites, and also by seeing adults resting on walls, vegetation, or similar resting sites during daytime.
 Another common sign is the presence of the larvae – wrigglers in stagnant water, which often seem attached to vegetation or objects in the water.
 When disturbed, they dive under the water.
 Together with the wrigglers are the “comma-shaped pupae,” the tumblers.
 The presence of these immature stages show active breeding.

-How to prevent Mosquitoes from invading
+How to prevent Mosquitoes

 Eliminate all standing water, remove containers that hold water, drain bird baths and decorative pots, fill redundant ditches or holes, keep ponds and fountains clear, trim back all tall vegetation, retrofit storm drains and catch basins, wear insect repellent and protective clothing.

 Where do Mosquitoes live

 Mosquitoes typically breed in still water, as running water such as streams wash out eggs, larvae, and pupae.
 Examples of ideal habitats include storm sewers, flooded areas, tree holes, old tires, bird baths, flower pots, and anywhere water may accumulate for more than three days.
 Adults rest in tall, shady vegetation near a water source or in other protective resting areas whenever not in search of hosts to feed on.
 Mosquitoes tend to be more active under sufficient cloud cover or in shady areas compared to locations in direct sunlight.